varnishcache/varnish-cache/doc/sphinx/reference/varnishncsa.rst

 SIGNALS
 =======

-SIGHUP
+* SIGHUP

-  Rotate the log file (see -w option).
+  Rotate the log file (see -w option) in daemon mode, abort the loop and die gracefully when running in the foreground.

-SIGUSR1
+* SIGUSR1

   Flush any outstanding transactions.

 NOTES